grig-husky-demo-simulation/virtual-commissioning/README.md

+## Important Notes
-## Important Notes For Simulation and Localization of the Husky Robot
+## Simulation and Localization of the Husky Robot

 This project is based on the foundational work provided by NVIDIA, as detailed in their blog post: [Simulate and Localize a Husky Robot with NVIDIA Isaac](https://developer.nvidia.com/blog/simulate-and-localize-a-husky-robot-with-nvidia-isaac/).
 The blog outlines and provides the essential codebase for simulating and localizing the Husky robot using NVIDIA Isaac Sim.